 If you or a loved one have been injured by a defective consumer product, it is crucial to act quickly.
 In the first several days after identifying a defective product, important physical evidence or documents critical to proving your case can be lost or altered, and witnesses may forget important details.

-Steps to take immediately after an injury caused by a damaged or defective product:
+Five steps to take immediately after an injury caused by a damaged or defective product:

 - Obtain names, addresses and telephone numbers of all witnesses.